 Successful father-infant bonding during the immediate postpartum period offers several benefits for the infant:

 - Promotes weight gain in preterm infants, and

 - Research shows that when the father frequently visits their prematurely-born child in the hospital, babies are more likely to get out of the hospital sooner, develop their brains better and have more psychomotor functioning.
 The more the father can be there, the better the child tends to improve.

 A study by Kyle Pruett at Yale University showed that even for children born full-term, the importance of father involvement is enormous.

-- A father breathing on the child when it is first born helps the bonding process to occur and changes the dad’s brain, too.
+- A father breathing on the child when it is first born helps the bonding process to occur.
+It changes the dad’s brain, too!

 - The sooner the father gets involved with the child, neurons in the male brain begin to develop and connect with each other – mimicking the mother instinct.

 - When fathers are involved, their oxytocin levels go up and testosterone levels go down, and Dad is satisfied from the emotional intimacy with his child.
 Mother and child benefit from that, too.